Bachelor of Nursing (Advanced Studies)

 - Read the Sydney Nursing School Local Provisions for Professional Experience Placements also known as the SNS Clinical Policy

-- Read and follow the guidelines for compliance with the NSW Ministry of Health at: NSW Health employment screening for students
+- Read and follow the guidelines for compliance with the NSW Ministry of Health at: NSW Health Student Clearances for Clinical Placements

 The Bachelor of Nursing (Advanced Studies) consists of 144 credit points and 24 units of study (each worth six credit points), with eight units of study offered in each academic year.
 In terms of workload, most six credit point units of study consist of attendance at lectures, tutorials and/or laboratory sessions on a regular basis.
 There are also pre-reading and assessment items equating to approximately 10 hours per week.
 The course is offered only in the on-campus mode.